laurenalexander2/InteractiveResume/README.md

-# Interactive Resume
-# HTML & CSS, with animations, php contact form
+Interactive Resume comprised of HTML & CSS, with attached projects and php contact form